PAL*M: Property Attestation for Large Generative Models: Design

 After initialization, the online protocol can begin.
 In step (1), \intr sends a property attestation request to \prv containing $op$, an attestation challenge ($\chal$), and a set of input assets ($\mathcal{I}$).
 For large input assets (e.g., datasets or models), \intr's request may specify repositories from which \prv should download them.
 Or, \intr's request may specify that \prv use a dataset/model owned by \prv.
 Regardless of these specificities, \prv saves all data from the request to disk in step (2) upon receipt.
 In step (3), the \method TD imports request data and all data required for $op$ into its memory.
 Datasets are imported depending on whether \prv is using a memory-mapped or an in-memory dataset (from Section~\ref{sec:measure-datasets}).

-\method TD reads $op$ to execute the corresponding function in step (4).
+\method TD reads $op$ to execute in step (4).
 During execution, it obtains a set of input measurements ($\mathcal{H_{I}}$).
 After completing the operation, \method will obtain a set of outputs ($\mathcal{O}$) and corresponding measurements ($\mathcal{H_O}$) in step (5). $\mathcal{H_{I}}$ and $\mathcal{H_{O}}$ correspond to components of $Att$ for each $op$ described in Section~\ref{sec:properties}.